How to Create and Apply a Network Access Rule

 12

-When this rule triggers, designate whether it will send an email alert to all Users that are assigned to the Endpoint Group of the endpoint that this rule triggered on.
+When this rule triggers, designate whether it will send an email alert to all Users assigned to the Endpoint Group of the endpoint that this rule triggered on.
 Email alerts can be configured on the System Configuration | System Settings page.

 Note: The SMTP server must be configured under System Settings.
 Emails will be sent to all ZMC users.